From port-based teleportation to Frobenius reciprocity theorem: partially reduced irreducible representations and their applications: From PBT operator to induced representation and PRIR

 However this is nothing but one of the definitions of the induced representation: it permutes elements of transversal, and applies an element from the subgroup to the irrep $\alpha$ (cf. \eqref{eq:induced})

 Thus we have seen that if we apply permutation $\sigma\in S(N)$ to the total system, on the space ${\cal H}_\alpha$ it acts as the induced representation by irrep $\alpha$.
-Such representation is reducible, and Frobenius reciprocity theorem says that multiplicity of each irrep $\mu$ is equal to multiplicity of so called, reduced representation $\alpha$ in $\mu$ (see below for definition of reduced representation).
+Such representation is reducible, and the Frobenius reciprocity theorem says that the multiplicity of each irrep $\mu$ is equal to the multiplicity of the so-called, reduced representation $\alpha$ in $\mu$ (see below for definition of reduced representation).